 " ") is space.
 We don’t need to specify optional parameters, so just skip them.
 Here is what we’ve got:

-To apply the SPLIT function to entire column, you’ll need to combine it with ARRAYFORMULA as follows:
+To apply the SPLIT function Google Sheets to the entire column, you’ll need to combine it with ARRAYFORMULA as follows:

 =arrayformula( split(data, delimiter, [split_by_each], [remove_empty_text]) )

 Read more on how you can use ARRAYFORMULA in Google Sheets.

 We’ll show you how it works a bit later.